armory/documentation/_spinnaker/terraform_integration.md

 {:.no_toc}
 ## Overview

 Use Armory Spinnaker's Terraform Integration to integrate your infrastructure-as-code Terraform workflow into your SDLC.
-The Terraform Integration interacts with a source repository you specify to deploy infrastructure.
+Armory's Terraform Integration interacts with a source repository you specify to deploy your infrastructure as part of your Spinnaker pipeline.

 At a high level, a Terraform Integration stage performs the following actions when it runs: